MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 The rate of change of society continues to accelerate.

-Gundlach is sad that society has devolved to where we are.
+Gundlach is sad that society has devolved to its current level.
 We'll need to find a new level place to stand and until then, there will be a lot of instability.

-He's confident we'll be in a great place several years from now.
+He's confident America will be in a great place several years from now.

 He doesn't really know if this inflation is transitory and he doesn't think anyone knows.

-In NY State, if you're not working, you're getting $57,000 tax free.
+In NY State, if you're not working, you can get $57,000 tax free.

 56% of Federal spending is borrowed (lent to them from the Federal Reserve).

-Median household income is very close to the amound of money the government will give you for not working.
+Median household income is very close to the amount of money the government will give you for not working.

 If you want to believe that inflation is transitory, you have to believe that the government's policies are transitory, and it's getting hard to believe that.

-If the government stops with the distribution of free money, then the economy would collapse.
+If the government stops distributing free money, then the economy would collapse.

 The CPI uses "owners equivalent rent", but if they used home prices instead, then the CPI would have been 8%.